Best Szechuan Chicken Recipe [Video]

 - Green onion chopped

 - Sesame seeds

 - More fresh red chilis

-- Combine marinade ingredients in a bowl and add the cubed chicken.
-Marinate for 30 minutes or more.
+- Combine marinade ingredients in a large bowl and add the cubed chicken.
+Cover and marinate for 30 minutes or more.

 - Add the rest of the fresh red chilies, ginger, garlic, and bell peppers.
 Stir and fry for about 5 minutes.

-- Add chopped green onions and nuts.
-Fry for a minute.
+- Next, add chopped green onions and nuts.
+Cook for a minute.

-- Add back the fried chicken pieces, stir and add the sugar, rice wine, soy sauce, and sesame oil.
+- Add back the fried chicken pieces, give the sauce a good stir and add it to the pan.
 Toss to coat.

-- Garnish with chopped scallions, sesame seeds, and more red chilis.
+- Serve garnished with chopped scallions, sesame seeds, and more red chilis.